 It's a truth universally acknowledged that someday, 8K TVs will drive 4K TVs into extinction.
 Sound a bit dramatic?
-Ok, you can rest assured it won't be for a while but with the likes of Sony, Samsung and LG already selling 8K TV sets (and others such as Panasonic and Philips set to join them in the coming months), there's no need to wait for 4K annihilation to get your hands on a next-generation TV with a whole heap more pixels could well one day be in living rooms across the land.
+Ok, you can rest assured it won't be for a while but with the likes of Sony, Samsung and LG already selling 8K TV sets (and others such as Panasonic and Philips set to join them in the coming months), there's no need to wait for 4K annihilation to get your hands on a next-generation TV with a whole heap more pixels will one day be in living rooms across the land.

-They might be expensive, but 8K TVs offer four times the pixel density of their 4K TV siblings.
+They might be expensive (at least right now), but 8K TVs offer four times the pixel density of their 4K TV siblings.
 That makes for a stunningly-lifelike picture that represents a massive step up from 4K.

 Sadly, there's practically no 8K content available at the moment.
-That's why 8K TVs make themselves useful by upscaling standard-def, HD and 4K content.
+That's why 8K TVs make themselves useful by upscaling 4K, HD and even standard-def content.
 That means you can expect a glorious, cinematic experience right now, even though 8K content is far from mainstream.

 So what should you look for when buying an 8K TV?
 Good upscaling is absolutely critical - you want all of the content you watch now to look great, which involves the TV doing lots of clever processing.
 It's also worth looking for HDMI 2.1 ports, too, as they have baked-in support for higher resolutions and frame rates.